Loading...

 Georgia HOA boards have significant authority under the POAA and CC&Rs, but they also have corresponding obligations.
 Understanding these obligations gives you leverage when boards overstep.

-The board must exercise its powers "in good faith and for purposes contemplated by the provisions of this article and the declaration."
+The board must exercise its powers in good faith and for the purposes contemplated by the POAA and the declaration.
 This means:

 While not as explicitly mandated as in Florida, the POAA requires that rules be enforced uniformly: